llobato/docs/docs/other/install-gwms-frontend.md

 Configuring GlideinWMS Frontend
 --------------------------------

-After installing the RPM, you need to configure the components of the glideinWMS VO Frontend:
+After installing the RPM, you need to configure the components of the GlideinWMS VO Frontend:

 1. Edit Frontend configuration options
 2. Edit Condor configuration options